15 Famous People Who Chose to Stay Single

 Some people know that marriage isn’t for them at a very early age.
 That was the case for Queen Elizabeth I of England way back in the 16th century.
 At the age of eight, she announced, “I will never marry,” and didn’t change her mind.
 Known as the “Virgin Queen,” Elizabeth I had her share of suitors but chose not to marry any of them.
 There are many theories as to why she decided to preserve her single status, including the fact that she wanted to retain her autonomy as a ruler.
 She had also witnessed the debacle of her sister Mary I’s marriage to Philip II of Spain, which brought with it an unwanted foreign influence on British politics.
 Either way, she remained single her entire life and rule.
 Check out these 13 biggest mysteries surrounding the royal family.

 The first few years of Isaac Newton’s life were rough and likely shaped his outlook on relationships.
 He was born in 1642, several months after his father had died.
 Newton’s mother remarried when he was 3 years old, but his new stepfather didn’t want children, so he was sent to live with his grandparents instead.
 “The experience of being abandoned by his mother scarred Newton and likely played a role in shaping his solitary, untrusting nature,” History.com reports.
 A loner for most of his life, Newton focused on his scientific work and never married.
-If, however, romance is in your life, check out these celebrity love letters for some inspiration when writing a note to your beloved.

 Louisa May Alcott

 As the daughter of a Transcendentalist philosopher and one of the first social workers in Boston, Louisa May Alcott grew up with more freedom and education than the average girl in the mid–19th century.
 Though she wrote more than 200 works, she is best known for her novel Little Women.
 Alcott had no desire to get married and wanted the same for the fictional version of herself: Jo March in Little Women.
 Unfortunately, her publisher insisted that she marry the character off at the end of her iconic book, and that’s the ending we know today.
-Spoiler alert: Here are more endings to those famous books you never got around to reading.

 After years of being ignored by history in favor of shining the spotlight on Thomas Edison, inventor Nikola Tesla is finally getting some attention and recognition nearly 80 years after his death.
 Though best known for designing the alternating-current (AC) electric system and the Tesla coil, he was also known for some of his quirks.
 For instance, not only did he decide not to marry, but he also opted to remain celibate, claiming that celibacy helped him be more creative.
 Tesla did, however, claim to have had a relationship with a pigeon, once saying, “I loved that pigeon as a man loves a woman, and she loved me.
 As long as I had her, there was a purpose to my life.”
 While Tesla was completely serious when uttered that interesting statement, the people who said these 75 funniest quotes of all time probably weren’t.